 Teachers play a really important role in helping to make an education system successful.
 This is because they know about and love the material they teach and are consequently able to convey it sensitively and intuitively, which electronic devices will never be able to do.

 It's important to be able to differentiate between what's fashionable and what's worthwhile.
 Our children's education must be based on evidence rather than fashion or events.
-We must try to remember that education is innovative because it is truthful, rather than the other way round.
+We must remember that education is innovative because it is truthful, not the other way round.